usaid-cs/yesterday-i-learned/chemistry.md

+1. Brass knobs that are shiny are lacquered, making them useless at [disinfection](https://en.wikipedia.org/wiki/Oligodynamic_effect).
 1. Too much CO2 in the air makes it "stuffy".
 1. Did you know that [black plastic is rarely recycled](https://yle.fi/uutiset/osasto/news/finnish_tech_enables_recycling_of_black_plastic/10716818) (think electronics casings) but "normal near infrared (NIR) sensors at recycling plants are unable to detect the black pigment, so black plastics usually go unrecycled worldwide and contribute to climate change."
 1. If contaminants are present, [(rotten) ice can form](https://en.wikipedia.org/wiki/Rotten_ice) in the shape of honeycombs.